niuers/Distributed-System-Design-Review/README.md

 1. A system can become unreliable if the load increases a lot.
 1. If the system grows in a particular ways, what are our options for coping with the growth?
 2. How can we add computing resources to handle the additional load?

+* Shared-Memory Architecture: scale up
+* Shared-Disk Architecture: users several machines with independent CPUs and RAM, but stores data on an array of disks connected via a fast network (NAS or SAN).
+Contention and the overhead of locking limit the scalability of this approach.
+* Shared-Nothing Architecture (scaling out):

 ### Describing Load
 1. We use **load parameters** to describe load